aaronmams/jekyll-now/_posts/2018-04-27-Arthur Laffer is a Fool.md

 2. In the 9th Edition of Rich State Poor State, they again say something like, "trust us, there is a well-known relationship between tax burden and migration.
 3. In a really early edition, they cite, not a peer reviewed, scientific study linking tax burden to migration but an American Legislative Exchange Council report on taxation.

+Surprisingly, I had not herd of the American Legislative Exchange Council until I read this Op-Ed.
+Apparently, they are about as scientifically minded as the [Answers in Genesis Project](https://answersingenesis.org/).
+I guess what I'm saying is, if some researchers had found, through careful study of available data, a causal link between local taxation and migration, it would definitely be published in the peer reviewed literature....not as part of some dubious white-paper series from a propoganda organization.

 # Summary

 ## Evidence for tax flight